espocrm/documentation/docs/administration/config-params.md

 * daemonMaxProcessNumber – `5` – max number of processes run simultaneously;
 * daemonInterval – `10` – interval between process runs (in seconds);
 * daemonProcessTimeout – `36000` – max lifetime of a process run (in seconds);

+### Mass Email

+* massEmailMaxAttemptCount – `3` – how much attempts to send email will be made (can be helpful when SMTP server is gone away);
+* massEmailSiteUrl – to override default site url (can be helpful if access to your CRM is restricted from the world, but you need to handle opting out & tracking urls; you will need to configure your server to handle requests to the specified URL);